Celebrate World Snake Day!

 July 16 is World Snake Day:

-An opportunity to celebrate snakes and raise awareness about their conservation.
-While snakes are threatened by many of the same issues that affect all wildlife (habitat loss, climate change, and disease), negative attitudes toward snakes may be the biggest barrier to their conservation because it often impedes efforts to address other threats.
+An opportunity to celebrate snakes and raise awareness about their preservation.
+While snakes are threatened by many of the same issues that affect all wildlife (habitat loss, climate change, and disease), negative attitudes toward snakes may be the biggest barrier to their preservation because it often impedes efforts to address other threats.

 We encourage everyone to use this day to share positive stories about snakes with their friends and families.
 Need some inspiration?
 We’ve got you covered.